netgainsystems/docs/content/_index.md

 ---

 ## About This Site
-This site hosts comprehensive information on NetGain products/solutions, as well as detailed technical information and tips to get your NetGain software up and running smoothly
+This site hosts comprehensive information on NetGain products and solutions, as well as detailed technical information and tips to get your NetGain software up and running smoothly